tableau/metadata-api-samples/README.md

 # About metadata-api-samples
-Samples of the Metadata API can be found in the [samples](/samples/) directory.
+Samples of the Tableau Metadata API can be found in the [samples](/samples/) directory.

 ```
 └── samples